 Simulcast Streaming: How to Broadcast from Several Locations

 You own your stream, but reach is limited.
 Simulcast streaming bridges that gap, letting you stream live on multiple platforms without giving up control.
+Simulcasting can refer to broadcasting on cable networks as well as online platforms, and this distinction is important for understanding how televised sports and other events are distributed.
 Broadcasting from your own site or app gives you branding, monetization, and content ownership.
 However, this often means you’re speaking to a smaller audience.

 In this article, we’ll explain what simulcast streaming is, how it works, and why it matters.
 You’ll also learn three reliable methods for simulcasting, including their pros, cons, and tips for achieving the best results.